-- An overview of findings from completed self-assessment tools (see paragraphs 138 to 139) - A description of how a provider has used the OfS financial support evaluation toolkit - A description of collaboration between providers (for example, sharing good practice or developing evaluation centres) - A description of the process a provider has, or plans to have, in place to share findings both internally and externally. - 133.
-Evaluation is crucial for an evidence-led, strategic approach to access and participation, and an essential element of the OfS expectations for continuous improvement from all providers. - 134.
+- An overview of findings from completed self-assessment tools (see paragraphs 133 to 134 - A description of how a provider has used the OfS financial support evaluation toolkit - A description of collaboration between providers (for example, sharing good practice or developing evaluation centres) - A description of the process a provider has, or plans to have, in place to share findings both internally and externally. - 128.
+Evaluation is crucial for an evidence-led, strategic approach to access and participation, and an essential element of the OfS expectations for continuous improvement from all providers. - 129.
 It is essential that providers invest in activities and support that will have the greatest impact on the groups of students and the stages of the student lifecycle where they identify the need for most improvement.
-The OfS expects access and participation plans to demonstrate how evidence and evaluation has informed decisions on where to invest in activity and the design of these activities.
-See OfS 2019.0629 for more information on using evidence to inform strategy. - 135.
-The OfS expects providers who are submitting an access and participation plan for the first time to describe how they will use evidence to inform the development of their activities.
-The
+The OfS expects access and participation plans to demonstrate how evidence and evaluation has informed decisions on where to invest in activity and the design of these activities. - 130.
+The OfS expects providers who are submitting an access and participation plan to describe how they will use evidence to inform the development of their activities.27 The OfS also expects them to describe how they will gather evidence as their activities progress, and how they will act on the findings.